rknightuk/rknight.me/src/posts/blog/2024/2024-05-20-do-you-not-fear-death-sir.md

 _Do you not fear death, sir?_.

 It was fine, no one died, we made it back in one piece.
 Still.
 The man clearly has no fear.

+> [!NOTE] Update 2025-02-13
+> This post and specifically the note about Portsmouth, caused a months-long debate wherein [Zoe wrote a post](https://zoeaubert.me/blog/we-need-to-talk-about-islands/) and [then I did](https://rknight.me/blog/we-need-to-talk-about-zoe-being-wrong-about-islands/)